Academic Catalog

 • If student owes SBC for prior-year expenses, up to $200 per year will be taken from excess federal financial aid funds (Pell, FWS or SEOG) and used to pay on the prior-year debt to SBC.

-Federal Work Study jobs ($12.00 per hour) are available on campus.
+Federal Work Study jobs ($15.00 per hour) are available on campus.
 Students do not earn benefits.
-Job announcements are posted each semester.
+Job announcements are posted in all campus sites in mid-August and mid-December.
+Jobs are available at the library, bookstore, food pantry, day-care center, science lab, education department, and visitor center.

 If the Federal Pell grant is not sufficient to pay all tuition, books, fees, and housing costs, payment shall be made from other aid awarded before issuing any financial aid disbursement to the student.